UK Expat Pension Advice

 Even if you wanted to act, the paperwork alone can be enough to put you off.
 Pensions are filled with acronyms and fine print, and one wrong move could mean hefty tax penalties.

-2. What You Can Do With a UK Pension While Abroad
+2. What You Can Do

-You’ll usually get:
+You’ll probably get:

-- 25% tax-free lump sum (based on current UK rules)
+• A 25% tax-free lump sum (based on current UK rules)

-Depending on your situation, you could move your pensions out of the UK.
+Depending on your situation, you could move your pension(s) out of the UK.
 It can be a good option if:

-- You understand the fees and tax implications
+• You understand the fees and tax implications

-- You know about the recent changes and upcoming plans
+• You know about the recent changes and upcoming plans.

 ‘From 30 October 2024, the Overseas Transfer Charge will apply to all pension transfers to the EEA and Gibraltar.
 This closes a long-standing tax loophole.